TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Sorry to those who it has affected.

 I would like to thank those that reported the issue, those that offered help with testing, and most recently i-ghost and Maniac_34 for helping me test while tracking down the issue.

+New for r177
+Reverted: Menu only print option name on menu up/down.
+Too much of an anoyance for little gain.
+Fixed: Trigger game event option does not require random trigger chance settings to be enabled.
+Fixed: Incorrect ammo count after disabling OSP weapon options.
+May still happen after exiting real subsistence missions into free-play, but can be fixed by changing the affected weapons to different types.
+Fixed: Enemy phase modifications breaking IH menu in wargames - thanks i-ghost for the report and save file to test.
+Option: printOnBlockChange - debug option that prints on block updates.
+(via the in mission Debug stuff menu)

 New for r176
 Options: Appearance options